Raadwal/predator-prey/README.md

 # predator-prey
 Predator-prey environment and RL algorithms to train agents

+# Tested Algorithms:
+- DQN
+- A2C
+- PPO